HWN Home Page

 AND WITHIN 750 NM OF ECUADOR...

-For the forecast, fresh to strong easterly gap winds are
+For the forecast, gentle to moderate southerly winds are forecast

 ...REMAINDER OF THE AREA...

-For the forecast, the moderate to fresh trade winds will continue
+For the forecast, moderate to locally fresh trade winds and

 $$